Amran-Lab/SFIA2/README.md

 For my planning I used Trello.
 I have moved over tasks when completed to done or when something is ongoing such as the readme it is in the doing tab.
-I also have a tab of for the user stories and requirements, to make sure I am meeting the requirements.
+I added more tasks as I went along.